coderflexx/laravisit/README.md

     ...
 }
 ```
-After this step, you are reading to go, and when you need to track a page, do it like this:
+After this step, you are all set, you can now count visits by using `visit` method

 ```php
 $post->visit();
 ```

 You can chain methods to the `visit` method.
-Here is a list of the available methods:
+Here are a list of the available methods:

 | METHOD      | SYNTAX      | DESCRIPTION | EXAMPLE     |
 | ----------- | ----------- | ----------- | ----------- |